 Yes.
 Our scheduling system requires that the appointment be made under a single student’s name, so you’ll have to decide which one of you will be responsible for making and keeping track of any appointments.
 Also, please let us know when you make the appointment how many people will be attending.

 Absolutely!
 We serve the entire MTSU writing community, and that includes our distance learners!
-We offer online consultations very similar to our in-person consultations.
+We offer online live chat consultations that mirror our in-person sessions.
 We also have document drop sessions where you can upload your draft and receive feedback via email.
-Finally, we have a variety of resources on our website for downloading.
+Finally, we have a variety of online resources on our website as well.